sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > In pursuit of knowing self, knowledge will help you to understand how small you are, and unwise, and how far you have yet to go.

 > The real meaning of life depends upon the resultant of all KARMA for community at large.

+> Instead of finding a new strategy/system, its time to transform the people who run them.

+> Whole world and every single object is the foundation of this life.
+Therefore, its important to deal with world and every object wiht DHARMA.

+> Real journey of an individual begin when they start looking inward.

+> Anger will never being happiness in own or other's life because anger by very own nature has the properties of destruction.

+> To do anything wih perfection, need to practice it more and more.
+Practice is the only differentiating factor.

+> Health is the single most important tool that a man/women has.
+Need to keep it in perfect condition to achieve more in life.

+>Human consist of countless components.
+Out of all, main three are- Intellect, Mind and Body.
+All three can catagorize in three layers and instruction come from all layers.
+Human must follow the instruction from highest layer i.e Intellect.

+> By default human is born inside a beautiful and well organized ecosystem called Nautre.
+They can learn enough if they keep themselves open.

+> An ability of analyzing and understanding of an event itself is the source of knowledge.

+> Since every action left an impression, one must be calculative while performing an action.

+> Majority of people do not give an appropriate attention to what they consume and how much consume in terms of information, knowledge, sense and several other unknown things.

+Similarly, majority of people do not give appropriate attention to what they producing or leaving behind and relative impact/effect of that footprints/production.

+In my opionion, later is more dangerious to society/world at large.

+> The baggage of a generation depends upon they belong to.
+The lighter the baggage, easier the journey.

+> As much you involve/indulge in the world, your "self" quality will be reduced.
+It is important to keep the "self" above materialistic world to retain the supreme "self".